What is a machine? – 3 idiots machine definition breakdown

 Arrow Indicator Circuit – Arduino Project

-This project mainly aims to cover a part of Basics regarding Arduino IDE and Interfacing of Arduino with other components.
-Let’s get straight into building this project !
+This project mainly aims to cover a part of the basics regarding Arduino IDE and Interfacing of Arduino with other components.
+Let’s get straight into building this project!

 1. Description of the Project